nkxxll/birdbrain/README.md

 ## Features/Backlog

+- [ ] make a webserver with effect
+- [ ] proxy webserver in the frontend
+- [ ] create messages and save them in the database
+- [ ] list messages on the frontend
 - [ ] send messages on demand
 - [ ] send the first message in the message list on a schedule
-- [ ] interact with the message list in a web interface
+- [ ] interact with the message list in a web interface (delete/sent/refresh/edit)
+- [ ] see the progress on the next message
 - [ ] save the messages sent and not sent in a SQLite database for later reference with the message id
 - [ ] read stats on an already send message
-- [ ] see the progress on the next message

 ## Technical considerations